Use Docker Compose

 Configure your On Failure policy and instructions for rolling back, if necessary.

-On Failure enables you to define what happens upon failure of the JFrog Containers block.
-By default, when the block fails the Docker Compose file is automatically reverted, and everything is restored to its previous state.
+On Failure enables you to define what happens upon failure of the Deploy Container action.
+By default, when the action fails the Docker Compose file is automatically reverted, and everything is restored to its previous state.

-Failures that are caused by container logic (e.g., Command fails or Invalid image architecture) are handled by the Docker Compose binary and are not regarded as a block failure.
+Failures that are caused by container logic (e.g., Command fails or Invalid image architecture) are handled by the Docker Compose binary and are not regarded as an action failure.

 Complete the Configuration

-If you are adding more action blocks to the workflow, continue to the next one.
+If you are adding more actions to the workflow, continue to the next one.
 Otherwise, complete your workflow configuration and save it.

 What’s Next?